h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_7_Quiz.md

 # Lecture 8.7: Search Strategies Quiz

 ## Overview
-This quiz contains 30 questions covering search strategies for feature selection, including general procedures, stopping criteria, different search approaches (complete, heuristic, random), and comparisons between methods.
+This quiz contains 31 questions covering search strategies for feature selection, including general procedures, stopping criteria, different search approaches (complete, heuristic, random), comparisons between methods, and cross-validation analysis.
 All questions are designed to be solvable using pen and paper with concrete examples and calculations.

 ## Question 1